 About this blog

-Tagsadvanced analytics Analytics banking big analytics big data big data analytics blogging business analytics CIO cmo customer intelligence customer support data visualization digital age digital economy digital marketing downturn economic downturn economic recovery Economics Environment event stream processing facebook fortune fraud healthcare high-performance analytics ibm innovation intelligence quarterly internet of things JMP modernization Opinion predictive analytics premier business leadership series recovery retail SAS social media Statistics streaming data sustainability twitter World Economic Forum
+Tagsadvanced analytics Analytics banking big analytics big data blogging business analytics cmo customer intelligence customer support data visualization digital age digital economy digital marketing downturn economic downturn economic recovery Economics Environment event stream processing facebook fortune fraud Hadoop healthcare high-performance analytics ibm innovation intelligence quarterly internet of things JMP modernization Opinion predictive analytics premier business leadership series recovery retail risk SAS sas global forum social media Statistics streaming data twitter World Economic Forum

 The Intelligence Quarterly magazine is published four times a year under the direction of Executive Vice President Mikael Hagstrom.
 Here, you can read Hagstrom's take on current and past themes covered in the magazine.